sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - so we use horizontal scaling, more efficient usage than vertical scaling

 - Bill use script to do auto-scaling
+- financial organizations typically do "rotating their infrastructure" as a security measure
+- don't abuse logging, also do not treat as transactional data

+- health-check-type, health-check-http-endpoint in the manifest file

+- demo, cf events pal-tracker, watch cf app pal-tracker, jmeter,
+  simulate the failure, observe that pcf restarts the app after liveness checks the failure

+- how can we improve the availability of the lab? scale it up
+- vertical scaling - add resources, horizontal scaling - add processes
+- what is lenear scaling? being able to handle number of client requests linearly the through?
+  can you do achieve linear scaling with vertical scaling? we might be able to predict to an extent in the old days when using the machine, in the cloud, you cannot predict vertical scaling, cpu usage is not accurate

 (Charles)
-- use splunk to get the number of entries in the time-entries table
+- use splunk (ford, fedex) to get the number of entries in the time-entries table
 - logs are youf first choice of diagnosing a problem

 # Scaling lab

 - Auto-scaling lab, in the Recent History, you will see something